mwiecksosa/mwiecksosa.github.io/index.md

 I am a fourth-year PhD Student in the [Department of Statistics & Data Science](https://www.stat.cmu.edu) at [CMU](https://www.cmu.edu).
 I am very lucky to be advised by [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/).

-Here is my one-page [resume](https://mwiecksosa.github.io/resume.pdf).
+Here is my [resume](https://mwiecksosa.github.io/resume.pdf).
 You can reach me at mwiecksosa AT cmu DOT edu.

 My research interests are at the intersection of:
 - **Time series** (high-dimensional, nonstationary, nonlinear, physical dependence, mixingales)